opendatahub-io/odh-dashboard/docs/features.md

 # Configurable Features
 By default the ODH Dashboard comes with a set of core features enabled that are design to work for most scenarios.
-There are also advance features that can be enable and disabled by using the **odh-dashboard-config** map.
-The ODH Dashboard will attempt to read features from this config map to enable features that are not enabled by default.
+There are also advance features that can be enable and disabled by using the **odh-dashboard-config** `ConfigMap`.
+The ODH Dashboard will attempt to read features from this `ConfigMap` to enable features that are not enabled by default.

 ## Features
 The following are a list of features that are supported, along with there default settings.